NorthStarUAS/props-legacy/README.md

 but the benefits and convenience of the property system quickly becomes a way of life.

-### Initialization order.
+### Module initialization order.

 Please notice that both the reader and writer modules in the above example call getNode() with the create flag set to true.
-This allows initialization order independence.
-No matter which module is called first, the tree is created properly.
+The property tree system allows initialization order independence among modules.
+With respect to the property tree (ignoring other higher level application specific dependencies) the modules can be initialized in any order.
+The first module to initialize and request the specific property nodes will trigger their creation, and subsequent modules will find the nodes already there.

-### Direct access to properties
+### Direct access to properties (Python)

 The property tree is constructed out of a thin python shell class.
 Once the appropriate portions of the property tree are created and